Borel Degenerations of Arithmetically Cohen-Macaulay curves in P^3: Examples and conjectures

 \begin{example} The case $l=2$ and $m=2$.
 The Hilbert polynomial is $6t-3$.
 By using the applet {\texttt BorelGenerator} \cite{LeBo} we may get a list of all Borel ideals with this Hilbert polynomial, and there are $31$ such.
 Only seven of them fulfill the conditions C1. and C2.
 These are (as numbered by the applet of loc.cit.): \begin{itemize} \item $J_{21}= (x^2, xy, y^6, xz^6)$, \item $J_{22}= (x^2, xy^2, xyz, y^6, xz^5)$, \item $J_{23}= (x^2, xy^2, xyz^2, xz^4, y^6)$, \item $J_{27}= (x^2, xy, y^6, y^5z^2) $, \item $J_{28}= (x^2, xy^2, xyz, y^6, y^5z)$, \item $J_{29}=( x^2, xy^2, xyz^2, y^5)$, \item $J_{31}= (x^2, xy^2, y^4)$. \end{itemize}

+All of the above ideals are reg-segment ideals for various term orders.
 A general curve on this ACM component will be a complete intersection of a quadric $Q$ and a cubic $C$.
 Let $I = (Q,C)$ where the two forms are chosen generic (i.e. randomly).
-By Galligos theorem \cite[Theorem 15.20]{Eisenbud} we know that the initial ideal of $I$ for any term order is Borel fixed.
-By considering various term orders we find the following initial ideals: